turulomio/unogenerator/README.md

 ### unogenerator_demo

-With this tool you can generate a demo

-### unogenerator_demo_concurrent

-With this tool you can generate a demo with a lot of files to benchmark your unogenerator serve
+With this tool you can generate a demo, remove its result files and make benchmark comparations in your system

 ## Documentation
 You can read [documentation](https://github.com/turulomio/unogenerator/blob/main/doc/unogenerator_documentation_en.odt?raw=true) in doc directory.
 It has been created with unogenerator.